nyl0cke/Generia/README.md

 # Generic
-HackISU (MLH event) project by Paul Biermann and A Longnecker
+HackISU (MLH event) project by Paul Biermann and Longnecker